Covisource/covisource/ROADMAP.md

 **1.7 - Integrate with twitter**:

-- Filter twitter for covid hashtags like _\#sos_ and dedicate a section on the website to just those posts
+- Filter twitter for covid hashtags like _\#sos_ and dedicate a section on the website to just those posts, so people that have certain resources can discover their target audience better
+- Start recommending tweets that mention certain resources along with the ones uploaded on covisource

 <br>